CamilleA3/Food-Safety-Data-Analysis/README.md

 <br>
 <br>
 <!--Figure 4_Location of Food Prep with Total Illnesses--><img align="left" src="https://user-images.githubusercontent.com/99365065/189704435-0a4b0b9f-4c5a-4a61-a9cc-a3edb38bc091.png" width="75%" height="75%" />
-<p align="justify">Restaurants and School settings are the highest ranking in location.
+<p align="center">Restaurants and School settings are the highest ranking in location.
 They might be sourcing meats, vegetables, fruits, etc from a different supplier/distribution center than the other locations.</p>
 <br>
 <br>
 <br>